bob123456678/TrainControl/Readme.md

 * v2.3.0 [Beta]
     - Rearranged the "Tools" tab into a standard menu bar
-        - The visiblility of the menu bar can be toggled from the keyboard mapping UI / Control+M
+        - The visibility of the menu bar can be toggled from the keyboard mapping UI / Control+M
         - The visibility of the menu bar will be remembered between runs
         - Locomotives can now be added to the database through a dedicated popup menu
     - Slightly increased the height of the track diagram UI
     - Increased the size of the active locomotive icon
     - Locomotives in the locomotive selector are now sorted alphabetically
     - Minor enhancements to the route editing UI
+    - Minor enhancements to UI tooltips

 * v2.2.7 [9/14/2024]
     - In the graph UI, added a context menu shortcut to add an edge to the last left-clicked node